GoogleChrome/web.dev/src/site/content/en/learn/css/grid/index.md

 You will get a gap on the end until there is enough space for another 200 pixel track.
 If you add the `minmax()` function, you can request as many tracks as will fit with a minimum size of 200 pixels and a maximum of 1fr.
-Grid then lays out the 200 pixel tracks and whatever space is left over is distributed equally to them.
+Grid then lays out the 200 pixel tracks and whatever space is leftover is distributed equally to them.

 This creates a two-dimensional responsive layout with no need for any media queries.